HoiAnHub/ethereum-raw-data-crawler/README.md

 The crawler automatically:
 1. Connects to the Ethereum network
 2. Initializes MongoDB indexes
+3. Connects to NATS JetStream for event streaming
-3. Resumes from the last processed block
+4. Resumes from the last processed block
-4. Processes blocks concurrently in batches
+5. Processes blocks concurrently in batches
+6. Publishes transaction events to NATS before storing in MongoDB
-5. Stores data in MongoDB
+7. Stores data in MongoDB
-6. Monitors system health
+8. Monitors system health

 #### 2. Real-time Scheduler (Live Data)
 The scheduler processes new blocks immediately as they are created: